Deep-Lan/Bayesian-Classifier/README.md

 # Bayesian-Classifier
 Bayesian-Classifier algorithm

-"experiment report.pdf" is experimental report.
+"experiment report.pdf" is experiment report.
 "bayesian.py" is the python script of stage1.
 "bayesian_multi.py" is the python script of stage2,which finishs multiply classes and high dimension situation.